DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

      Waiting for 1 replies from the CRMd.
 OK
     ```

-8. Switch to the **SUSE Hawk Status** page, and verify the **SAPHana** clustered resource is operational on both nodes with s03-db-0 as the master:
+8. Switch to the **SUSE Hawk Status** page, and verify the **SAPHana** clustered resource is operational on both nodes with s03-db-0 as the master

     ![The Resources tab is selected on the Status page.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image68.png "Status page")

 9. Switch to **SAP HANA Administration Console**, and refresh the Overview tab in the **Configuration and Monitoring** view.
-Note that SAP HANA is running at this point on the **s03-db-0** node and is operational:
+Note that SAP HANA is running at this point on the **s03-db-0** node and is operational.

     ![In the Configuration and Monitoring view, on the Overview tab, details display for the s03-db-0 node.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image69.png "SAP HANA Administration Console, Overview tab")

 ### Task 7: Test fencing

 1. From the SSH session on s03-db-0, shut down the eth0 network interface:

     ```
      s03-db-0:~ # ifdown eth0
     ```

-2. This will trigger restart of the Azure virtual machine, as you can verify it by checking its status from the Azure portal:
+2. This will trigger restart of the Azure virtual machine, as you can verify it by checking its status from the Azure portal

     ![the Virtual machines blade displays with the status results for three virtual machines.
 One is updating, and two are running.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image70.png "Virtual machines blade")

 3. From the Remote Desktop session, switch to the *Internet Explorer** window displaying connection to **https://s03-db-1:7630**.
-Wait until the status of the resource changes from the question mark to a blue circle, and verify its location changed to **s03-db-1**:
+Wait until the status of the resource changes from the question mark to a blue circle, and verify its location changed to **s03-db-1**.

     ![On the Resources tab, the status of the resource has a blue dot, and its location is s03-db-1.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image72.png "Status page")

 4. Switch to **SAP HANA Administration Console**, and refresh the Overview tab in the **Configuration and Monitoring** view.
-Note that SAP HANA is running at this point on the **s03-db-1** node:
+Note that SAP HANA is running at this point on the **s03-db-1** node.

     ![In the Configuration and Monitoring view, on the Overview tab, details display for SAP HANA.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image73.png "SAP HANA Administration Console, Overview tab")

-5. From the Azure portal, verify the s03-db-0 virtual machine is running:
+5. From the Azure portal, verify the s03-db-0 virtual machine is running

     ![the Virtual machines blade displays with the status results for three virtual machines.
 This time, all three are running.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image74.png "Virtual machines blade")